 Office: 119 Library

-The Writing Center offers both face-to-face tutoring (for on-campus students) and online tutoring (for distance learners).
-Students are encouraged to schedule appointments by calling 641.784.5077, by signing up (Tutoring Schedule posted by the Writing Center door), or by emailing (firstname.lastname@example.org).
+The Writing Center offers both face-to-face tutoring (for students on the Lamoni campus) and online tutoring (for any distance, Graceland University student).
+Students are encouraged to schedule appointments by calling 641.784.5077, by coming to the Writing Center or by emailing (firstname.lastname@example.org).

 For additional information, student writers are invited to visit the Writing Center on My Graceland.
 You will be required to login with your user name and password.
 On My Graceland, you will find more information about signing up for appointments, our services and who our tutors are.